ajs17/memills/content/people/mills-edward-hallock-1819-family/_index.md

 ## Unanswered Questions and Areas of Further Research

   - More precise birthdates and birthplaces for Jonas, Horace, Emily, Hannah.
-  - What is the source of "1961" as birth year on Emily's gravestone.
+  - What is the source of "1961" as birth year on Emily's gravestone?
   - Jonas' and Horace's full middle names.
   - Corroborate Horace's date of death, as Evergreen Hill Cemetery directory listing is the only source of a date and given the mistakes in Edward's listing, I can't be completely confident in it.
   - Who were the sources for the gossip columns in those years?
   - Did Emily write Hannah's obituary?
   - Is Charles M. Pine, co-owner of E. H. Mills & Co. in Corfu, related to Edward's wife Mary Ann, whose maiden name is Pine?
   - Photo of anyone in Mills family, the stores, the homes, but in particular, a photo of Emily and her store in Brookton, M. E. Mills.
-  - Verify if Emily was involved with W. C. T. U. (Yes, verified in 1917 book in W.C.T.U. collection at Tompkins County History Center archives.)
   - Charles Personius Mills?
+  - who is the Mrs. Woodworth who Emily paid to attend Edward's funeral?

 Horace's Death:
   - Presumably why the family moved *away from* Corfu?